akpatell/python-challenge/README.md

         ** The greatest decrease in profits (date and amount) over the entire period

 PyPoll Assignment:
-    To create a Python script that analyzes the financials of a company and calculate the following:
+    To create a Python script that analyzes votes for each candidate for a small, rural town's vote couting process and calculate the following:

         ** The total number of votes cast
         ** A complete list of candidates who received votes